json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

 ## Not Using Entity Framework Core?

 As previously discussed, this library uses Entity Framework Core by default.
-If you'd like to use another ORM that does not implement `IQueryable`, you can use a custom `IResourceService<TModel>` implementation.
+If you'd like to use another ORM that does not provide what JsonApiResourceService depends upon, you can use a custom `IResourceService<T>` implementation.

 ```c#
 // Startup.cs